Commercial efficiency

 cold call technique to get through the switchboards

-Welcome to the magical world of prospecting!
+Welcome to the magical world of cold calling!

 "I'll pass it on to Mr Chalot, and he'll call you back if he's interested".